Knowledge Centre

 Simple Explanation

 Timeframe indicates how often price data is grouped (e.g. 30m, 1h).
-For example, a 1h timeframe groups all prices within one hour into a single bar.
+For example, a 1h timeframe groups all trades within one hour into a single bar.

 Here's how it ties together:

-- OHLC: Many traders condense a period’s ticks into four key prices: Open (first tick), High (highest tick), Low (lowest tick), and Close (last tick).
+• OHLC: To make data easier to read, many traders condense a period's ticks into four key prices: Open (first tick), High (highest tick), Low (lowest tick), and Close (last tick).
+So for a 1h bar, we use all ticks in that hour to derive those four prices.

 Academic Explanation